Applications for the 2019-2020 Bloom class are now open!

 - Use of individual, small group and large group therapy

-- Focused practice on transitions between activities with the support of a behavioral protocol, sensory motor strategies, and visual/language aids
+- Focused practice on transitions between activities

 - Guided centers with transdisciplinary collaboration

 - Motor lab and Music and Movement with occupational therapy focus and support

 - Parent and professional team meet each semester to develop and review therapeutic plan

 The application period occurs in the spring of each year.
 Applications will be posted in this page in January.
 Children must be NO older than 5 on or before September 30 of the current school year.
 A diagnosis of Autism Spectrum Disorder is required for admittance into Bloom.

 For more information, please contact our CDC Coordinator, Lauren Shaw, at firstname.lastname@example.org.

 Bloom is a tuition based program.
 There are a limited number of scholarships available each year.
 After completing the Bloom application, you will receive information on how to apply for financial aid.